-- Organize your material to a 2nd draft (even a 3rd, 4th, etc. one), which will be gradually more elaborated, contended and on the point.
+- Organize your material into a 2nd draft (even a 3rd, 4th, etc. one), which will be gradually more elaborated, contended, and on the point.
 You follow this procedure until you are satisfied with the final result.

 - Write the final version in a Word document, or a Markdown text in order to have the flexibility of easy porting it to.
 PDF or HTML formats.

-- When you have finished with your content, you start thinking on how to port it to other formats more suitable for your services and your audience.
+- When you have finished with your content, you start thinking about how to port it to other formats more suitable for your services and your audience.

 This is just one of the main procedures you can use in order to develop valuable and evergreen content for your SPECIFIC audience.
-There are much more you can find out and select what is the most suitable for you.
+There is much more you can find out and select what is most suitable for you.